shaoanlu/Audio2Guitarist-GAN/README.md

   [To be updated]

 ## Result
 The following gifs are images generated from an audio that the model had never seen.
-It shows that the model is capable of generating binary mask at proper spacial position corresponding to the audio.
-The positions of fingers on the fretboard are also close to the ground truth.
+It shows that the model is capable of generating binary mask at proper spacial position corresponding to the given audio.
+Also, the finger positions are quite close to the ground truth.
   - **Source video: [tupliのテーマ (acoustic guitar solo) 作曲／編曲：南澤大介](https://www.youtube.com/watch?v=ApbNNhVVsG8))**

 ### Top: ground truth; Middle: stage 1 output; Bottom: stage 2 output.